share

 1. Discover if Monolith is a Problem Source

-Migration from monolith to microservices isn't the all-purpose solution to all the problems that arise when monolith apps scale up.
+Migration from monolith to microservices isn't the all-purpose solution to all the problems that arise when monolith apps scale up with data integrity issues.

 Ensure that project challenges are caused by the downsides of a monolith but not the following issues.